-However, due to the concurrent \gls{ul} and \gls{dl} communication in dynamic TDD systems, a repeater inevitably amplifies and forwards the cross-link interference~(CLI), i.e., the \gls{dl} AP to \gls{ul} AP~(inter-AP) interference and \gls{ul} user to \gls{dl} user~(inter-user) interference, in addition to the desired \gls{dl} and \gls{ul} data signals.
+However, due to the concurrent \gls{dl} and \gls{ul} communication in dynamic TDD systems, a repeater inevitably amplifies and forwards the cross-link interference~(CLI), i.e., the \gls{dl} AP to \gls{ul} AP~(inter-AP) interference and \gls{ul} user to \gls{dl} user~(inter-user) interference, in addition to the desired \gls{dl} and \gls{ul} data signals.
 Thus, it is critical to analyze the conditions under which repeaters are compatible with dynamic TDD, i.e., when substantial benefits can be procured by deploying repeaters in dynamic TDD systems, while ensuring that the CLI amplification does not overwhelm the desired signal gains.

-\textbf{Contributions:} In this paper, we provide a definitive framework within which repeater gain optimization is investigated for dynamic TDD systems.
-Further, in contrast to existing works on repeater gain optimization (in static TDD) that only consider amplification~\cite{Alp2025arXiv,Bai2025arXiv}, we account for a complex-valued repeater gain which also includes a phase shift.
+\textbf{Contributions:} In this paper, we provide a framework for repeater gain optimization in dynamic TDD systems.
+In contrast to existing works on repeater gain optimization (in static TDD) that only consider amplification~\cite{Alp2025arXiv,Bai2026TWC}, we account for a complex-valued repeater gain which also includes a phase shift.
 We provide the following specific results: 1) We derive closed-form achievable DL and UL SEs for a repeater-assisted massive MIMO network operating with \emph{dynamic} TDD, taking the noise and all sources of interference into consideration; that is, multi-user, inter-AP, inter-user, and the corresponding amplified interference terms caused by the repeater.
-2) We propose a method to jointly optimize the amplification and phase shift of the \emph{complex-valued} repeater gain for SE maximization, using an iterative framework which alternates between optimizing the repeater gain and updating the precoding and combining vectors.
+2) We propose a method to jointly optimize the amplification and phase shift of the \emph{complex-valued} repeater gain for SE maximization, using an iterative framework that alternates between optimizing the repeater gain and updating the precoding and combining vectors.
 3) Numerical results prove that our proposed repeater gain optimization algorithm effectively improves the SE in the direction (DL/UL) for which it is optimized, but can slightly reduce the SE in the opposite direction in certain cases; however, the gains are much more significant than the losses.
-Further, we show that substantial DL and UL SE improvements can be obtained by including the phase shift in the repeater gain optimization.
+Further, we observe that substantial SE improvements can be obtained by optimizing the repeater phase shift.